My Tourism and Hospitality Career (36 years)

 Got extremely involved in the community – Known as the “Bathtub Capital of the World – This was started because of the Annual Bathtub Race from Nanaimo to Vancouver”.
 I was fortunate to have Honda sponsor a Tub in the annual race, as well as participate throughout the province at the time, with races on the Island as well as the BC Interior and Alberta – certainly not as a pilot, but rather the coach for our Team.

-Got involved in the Tourism field – traveling across the country at times, showing off the attributes of Vancouver Island.
-Nanaimo Bathtub Race, at one stage was rated as one of the three most watched Events onTV across Canada and the USA!
+Got involved in the Tourism field – traveling across Canada at times, showing off the attributes of Vancouver Island.
+The Nanaimo Bathtub Race, at one stage was rated as one of the three most watched Events onTV across Canada and the USA!